Clothing in India: Lehenga Choli (skirt and blouse)

-Pattu Pavadai or Langa davani is a traditional dress in south India and Rajasthan, usually worn by teenage and small girls.
+Pattu Pavadai or Langa davani is a traditional dress in south India, usually worn by teenage and small girls.
 The pavada is a cone-shaped skirt, usually of silk, that hangs down from the waist to the toes.
 It normally has a golden border at the bottom.

 Girls in south India often wear pattu pavadai or Langa davani during traditional functions.

-Girls in Rajasthan wear this dress before marriage (and after marriage with sight modification in certain sections of society.)
+A version of this is worn by girls in Rajasthan before marriage (and after marriage with sight modification in certain sections of society.)